gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ### EFS

-- Supports mounting hundreds of instances across AZs
+- Supports mounting thousands of instances across AZs
 - Only supports for POSIX based instances (e.g., Linux)
 - More expensive than EBS (because of the cross AZ communication required to have a shared file system across AZs)
 - Can leverage EFS Infrequent Access storage class for files not accessed after `N` days for a much cheaper storage cost